 Participating in courses, conferences or summer schools can cost a significant amount of money.
 The Antwerp Doctoral School provides a virtual financial backpack in the form of educational credit to ensure that you can undertake activities in Belgium and abroad on your own initiative.

 Only applications that meet the reimbursement requirements and are submitted via the correct reimbursement procedure are eligible for a reimbursement.
+Find out more about which costs can be reimbursed.

 Please note that only PhD researchers who follow the doctoral programme are entitled to this financial support.